-The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus supplement and to selling group members at that price less a concession of \$ per share.
-The underwriters and selling group members may allow a discount of \$ per share on sales to other broker/dealers.
-After the public offering, the public offering price and concession and discount to broker/dealers may be changed by the representatives.
+The underwriters have advised us that they propose initially to offer the Corporate Units to the public at the public offering price set forth on the cover page of this prospectus supplement, and to certain dealers at such price less a concession not in excess of \$ per Corporate Unit.
+The underwriters may allow, and such dealers may reallow, a discount not in excess of \$ per Corporate Unit to certain other dealers.
+After the initial public offering, the public offering price, concession and discount may be changed.